-Clinical accountability is aided by the regulated nature of dental assisting and dental hygiene, where members of these professions are trained, tested, certified, and normally required to maintain their competency through continuing education.
-Also, the dentist’s knowledge of the work carried on by clinical team members is normally fairly high.
+Clinical accountability is aided by the regulated nature of dental assisting and dental hygiene.
+Members of these professions are trained, tested, certified, and normally required to maintain their competency through continuing education.
+Also, the dentist’s knowledge of the work carried on by clinical team members is normally high.

 So what should a dentist do to increase accountability?
 Here are some ideas:

 - Be the boss.
-This does not mean that you need to be “bossy” but it does require you to make some rules and stick to them.
+Taking charge does not mean that you need to be “bossy,” but it does require you to make some rules and stick to them.
 Here are three rules that every practice should have:

 - Trust, but verify.
-There are a few things that every practice owner needs to do in order to ensure that their practice records have integrity:
+There are a few things that every practice owner needs to do to ensure that their practice records have integrity: